Smileybob72801/Smileybob72801/README.md

 **Description:** A console app interacting with a **RESTful API** at restful-api.dev.
 It enables **CRUD operations** and advanced searches on dynamic objects with custom runtime properties.

 **Highlights:**
 - Interface for custom property creation
-- Demonstrates **asynchronous techniques**
+- Can read and deserialize any number of properties, independent of model
+- **Asynchronous** operation

 ---